Updated June 18, 2018

 Two of the interstate pipelines are the largest proposed gas pipelines to ever cross the steep slopes and rugged terrain of the Appalachians — the Mountain Valley (MVP) and Atlantic Coast (ACP) pipelines.

-On April 11, news broke that EQT, the natural gas company behind the Mountain Valley Pipeline, is now planning to extend the MVP from it’s current terminus in Pittsylvania County, Va., about 70 miles south into North Carolina.
+On April 11, 2018, news broke that EQT, the natural gas company behind the Mountain Valley Pipeline, is now planning to extend the MVP from it’s current terminus in Pittsylvania County, Va., about 70 miles south into North Carolina.

 Appalachian Voices vigorously opposes this expansion of the ill-conceived and unneeded MVP, and is working with local communities in both states to educate residents.

 The company is holding a series of “open houses” the week of June 25.
 We encourage people to attend!
 See here for more details.

 The state Department of Environmental Protection waived its right to issue a water quality permit under the Clean Water Act for both the ACP and MVP, essentially giving the pipeline companies the go ahead under the Army Corps of Engineers “Nationwide Permit 12,” which is an utterly inadequate permit for projects this size and, as name indicates, is essentially a one-size-fits-all permit that fails to account site-specific conditions that will directly impact water quality.

 Appalachian Voices and other groups, represented by Appalachian Mountain Advocates, are fighting the projects in court.

 There is no official opportunity for public engagement at this time.

 The Federal Energy Regulatory Commission in October, 2017 issued a “Certificate of Public Convenience and Necessity” for each of the MVP and ACP.
 In both cases, the agency said the pipelines can be built with minimal environmental harm.
 We strongly disagree with this assessment (read our press release for MVP and ACP).